chromium/chromium/mojo/docs/mojolpm.md

 allow corpus-merging between related fuzzers.

 ```
-// Copyright 2020 The Chromium Authors.
-All rights reserved.
+// Copyright 2020 The Chromium Authors
 // Use of this source code is governed by a BSD-style license that can be
 // found in the LICENSE file.